ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 Once the instance and virtual data center has been deployed, you can collect the required details and virtual data center IDs from the Console.

-Log in to the {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director console:
+Log in to the {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director Console:

 1. In the VMware as a Service table, click a VMware as a Service instance name.
 2. On the Summary tab, review the information.
-3. On the VDC details page, click VMware Cloud Director console to access the console.
+3. On the VDC details page, click VMware Cloud Director Console to access the console.
-4. Use the admin username and password to log in to the VMware Cloud Director console for the first time.
+4. Use the admin username and password to log in to the VMware Cloud Director Console for the first time.
-5. After the admin is logged in to the VMware Cloud Director console, you can create extra users who have roles that allow them to access the VMware Cloud Director console.
+5. After the admin is logged in to the VMware Cloud Director Console, you can create extra users who have roles that allow them to access the VMware Cloud Director Console.

-You can login to the VMware Cloud Director console to collect the required information for your Terraform deployment, or you can alternatively use the `vmwaas.sh` shell script on the examples repo.
-The provided script will collect these values using {{site.data.keyword.vmware-service_full}} API.
+You can login to the VMware Cloud Director Console to collect the required information for your Terraform deployment.
+You can alternatively use the provided `vmwaas.sh` shell script on the examples repo.
+The script will collect these values using {{site.data.keyword.vmware-service_full}} API.

 To use the script, configure your region and API key with: